-Screen Alarm Front-Panel Alarm Description H2TU-C DS1 ALA H2TU-C DS1 ALARMS (see Figure 23 on page 38) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
+Screen Alarm Front-panel Alarm Description H2TU-C DS1 AL ARMS (see Figure 23 on page 38) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
 LAIS LAIS Local Alarm Indication Signal-Indicates an AIS (all ones) pattern is being transmitted from the local DS1 output port.
 The ALMP option determines whether AIS (default) or LOS is sent towards the CPE.
-DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10^{-6} .
-H2TU-R DS1 ALA ARMS (see Figure 24 on this page) RLOS (a) RLOS Remote Loss of Signal- Loss of the H2TU-R DS1 input signal.
+DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 .
+H2TU-R DS1 AL/ ARMS (see Figure 24) RLOS (a) RLOS Remote Loss of Signal- Loss of the H2TU-R DS1 input signal.
 RAIS RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
-By default AIS-CI (b) is sent towards the network (see Figure 29 on page 48).
-RAI RRAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow LED) from the CPE with errors from the line unit or network.
-TX RAI-CI TRCI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI alarm (yellow LED) from the CPE, the H2TU-R sends a RAI-CI towards the network if the network signal received at the H2TU-R is clear.
-If the network signal is impaired (LOS, AIS, or LOF), then the RAI is passed on to the network unaltered.
+By default AIS-CI ^(b) is sent towards the network (see Figure 29 on page 48).
+RAI RRAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow LEDs) from the CPE with errors from the line unit or network.
+TX RAI-CI TRCI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI (yellow alarm) from the CPE, the H2TU-R sends a RAI-CI towards the network if the network signal received at the H2TU-R is clear.
+If the network signal is impaired (LOS or AIS), then the RAI is passed on to the network unaltered.
 This is applicable to SF or ESF framing.
 In an all SF environment, RACI must be enabled to convert SF RAI to SF RAI-CI.
-PRM-NE PRMN Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
-PRM-FE PRMF Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10^{-6} BER threshold at 648 events since 12:00:00 AM.
-DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10^{-6} .
+DBER DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 .
+PRM-NE PRMN Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.
+PRM-FE PRMF Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.

-(a) This is a DS1-specific alarm that also issues a minor alarm (sent to the management unit or the backplane), if enabled.

-(b) AIS-CI is a modified AIS alarm pattern.
+(a) This is a DS1-specific alarm that also issues a minor alarm (sent to the management unit or the backplane), if enabled. (b) AIS-CI is a modified AIS alarm pattern.
 Equipment not suited to detect AIS-CI still detects this signal as an AIS.
 AIS-CI is sent toward the network indicating that an LOS (RLOS) or AIS (RAIS) has been received from the CPE.